padrinobook/padrinobook/02-03-user-login-and-registration.md

 I> ## Regular Expressions
 I>
-I> [Regular expressions](http://en.wikipedia.org/wiki/Regular_expression) are your first tool when you need to match I> certain parts (or whole) strings against a predefined pattern.
-The drawback of using them is that you have to I> learn a formal language to define your patterns.
-I can highly I> recommend you the [Rubular tool](http://rubular.com/) for training and trying out the expression you want to use I> It make it very easy to build and test your patterns against test data.
+I> [Regular expressions](http://en.wikipedia.org/wiki/Regular_expression) are your first tool when you I> need to match certain parts (or whole) strings against a predefined pattern.
+The drawback of using them is that I> you have to learn a formal language to define your patterns.
+I can highly I> recommend you the [Rubular tool](http://rubular.com/) for training and trying out the expression you I> want to use.
+It make it very easy to build and test your patterns against test data.

 ### Users Controller